-The following technical standards describe the essential skills students must possess in the areas of intellect, sensory function, fine and gross motor function, communication, emotional health and behavior.
+The following technical standards describe the essential skills students should possess in the areas of intellect, sensory function, fine and gross motor function, communication, emotional health, and behavior.

-In order to assume the responsibilities and perform the duties of a dental hygienist, individuals must be able to satisfactorily possess/accomplish the following:
+To assume the responsibilities and perform the duties of a dental hygienist, individuals should be able to satisfactorily possess/accomplish the following:

-- Somatic sensation and functional use of all senses is required.
-Exteroceptive (i.e. touch) and proprioceptive (i.e. position, pressure, movement) is mandatory.
+- Somatic sensation and functional use of all senses is required; exteroceptive (i.e. touch) and proprioceptive (i.e. position, pressure, movement) is mandatory.
 Students must also be able to observe demonstration at a distance and close at hand; performance of procedures in the classroom, lab and clinic is required.
-The student must be able to see fine detail, focus at several distances and discern variations in color, shape and texture in order to differentiate normal and abnormal structures.
-Students must be able to utilize tactile sense to perceive and interpret vibrations associated with clinical procedures.
-Visual and intellectual ability is necessary to acquire information from documents such as charts, radiographs, computer images and other modes of delivery.
+The student must be able to see fine detail, focus at several distances and discern variations in color, shape, and texture to differentiate normal and abnormal structures.
+Students must be able to use tactile sense to perceive and interpret vibrations associated with clinical procedures.
+Visual and intellectual ability is necessary to acquire information from documents such as charts, radiographs, computer images, and other modes of delivery.

 Students must have sufficient hearing in order to develop reasonable skills of percussion and auscultation.

 - Sufficient fine and gross motor function is required to perform a variety of clinical procedures essential to providing dental hygiene care for patients.
-Examples of essential motor skills include manipulation of small objects and materials, palpation, percussion, auscultation and other maneuvers.
-Fine motor ability is a critical necessary skill.
-Gross motor ability is required in order to perform functions such as basic life support, transfer and position of patients as well as the operator position around the patient and dental chair.
+Examples of essential motor skills include manipulation of small objects and materials, palpation, percussion, and auscultation.
+Fine motor ability is a necessary skill to perform functions such as basic life support, and transfer and position of patients.
 Students must be able to operate both foot and hand controls.

-- Students must be able to communicate effectively with patients, peers, faculty and guests.
-Individuals must have sufficient command of the English language in order to retrieve information from textbooks, lectures, exams, etc. Students must be able to communicate in verbal, nonverbal and written form.
+- Students must be able to communicate effectively with patients, peers, faculty, and guests.
+Individuals must have sufficient command of the English language to retrieve information from textbooks, lectures, exams, etc. Students must be able to communicate in verbal, nonverbal, and written form.

 As a pre-clinical requirement, you will complete a criminal background check and drug and alcohol screening through agencies chosen by the program.
-In addition, all students are subject to random screening throughout the program without exception.
+All students are subject to random screening throughout the program without exception.
 Students learn procedural and cost information during the admissions process, upon admission, and are responsible for associated testing costs.

 Bloodborne Pathogens and Infectious Diseases